maacro-dev/sentinel/README.md

 ## Getting Started

-Track feature progress and planned improvements in the [Roadmap](./docs/roadmap.md).

 For full setup instructions, including prerequisites, installation steps, and environment configuration, see the [Setup Guide](./docs/setup.md).

 ## Analytics